ACTON HONOURS SOCIETY

 Acton High School Student Achievement

-Students are part of the Honours Society when they have achieved an average of 80% or higher in the school year.
+Students are part of the Honours List when they have achieved an average of 80% or higher in a Semester.
 The average for each grade is based on the following:

 |Grade 9||8 Credits|